 The radius of the brush can easily be adjusted using the ‘Radius’ control at the bottom of the center panel.
 This allows for the size of the brush to be adjusted, which is valuable if you need to do a small detail or a large section of an image.

 The feather of the brush, however, cannot be adjusted in either size or roll off.

 Anchors and Layers

 Brushes in Mylio operate on layers.
 This allows you to have multiple changes applied to the same photo.
 For instance, the photo below has two layers applied.
 Each layer has it’s own anchor.

 Each layer allows for individual adjustments.
 You can set “Layer and Anchor 1” to have certain attributes while “Layer and Anchor 2” have completely separate attributes.
-In the above example, layer 1 is set to ‘Saturation: 0’ to cause the trees and ground to be black and white.
-Layer 2, however, increases the vibrance and saturation on the car to make it pop.
+In the above example, layer 1 is set to ‘Saturation: 0’ to cause the ocean and ground to be black and white.
+Layer 2, however, increases the vibrance and saturation on the viewfinder to make it pop.

 If at any time you want to change the edits you have made on a specific layer, or add to that layer, you can.
 This can be done by simply selecting the anchor you would like to edit or add to.

 By hovering over the anchors, Mylio will display the brush overlay for that specific anchor.
-In the example below, the anchor that is selected (in blue) is applying an edit to the wheels of this car.
-Continuing to use the brush tool now will add to the selection so the same edit will affect the wheels and the newly added area.
+In the example below, the anchor that is selected (in blue) is applying an edit to the background.
+Continuing to use the brush tool now will add to the selection so the same edit will affect the background and the newly added area.

 In some instances, it may be valuable to always see your brush overlays.
 This can be helpful when navigating between many small edits that may have many layers.
 Brush layers can be toggled at any time from the Brushes Settings at the bottom of the center panel.